 Entry doors locations are: North Lobby (East and West entrances), East Lobby and Southwest Lobby.
 Power operated doors are located at the NE and NW doors of Yost Ice Arena.

 The Yost Arena elevator may be used by guests with a disability.
-The location of the elevator is on the NW side of the building by the coin lockers, behind the Yost Concession stand.
-Please see the Yost Arena Map for location of the elevator.
+The location of the elevator is on the NW side of the building, behind the concession stand.
+Please see the Yost Arena Map for location of the elevator. .

 The Public Will Call ticket window is located in the NW lobby of Yost Ice Arena.
 The will call window opens at 1.5 hours prior to the puck drop and will remain open until the end of the 2nd period.